-We have thus explored the implications of including three variables as factors in proxy pipes: international reserves, bond-trading volume, and the proportion of non-resident investors.
-They each share one common characteristic, namely, they affect the variance, skewness, kurtosis, and bond flows at risk.
+We have explored the implications of including three variables as proxies for pipes: international reserves, bond-trading volume, and the proportion of non-resident investors.
 Among the factors that affect bond flows, pipes are perhaps the most challenging to measure.
-Thus, we think it is useful to collect some of our previous topics, explain how they relate to these results, and show how they might relate to each other.
+Thus, at this point, we think it is useful to collect some of our previous topics, explain how they relate to these results, and show how they might relate to each other.

-To that end, consider, first, the nature of the main players that intermediate bond flows in EMEs nowadays.
-Prior to the GFC, banks were mostly responsible for bond flows.
-In the GFC's aftermath, partially because of regulation, global asset management companies (GAMs) started being the dominant player.
+Consider, first, the nature of the main players that intermediate bond flows in EMEs nowadays.
+Prior to the GFC, banks had a more prominent role in capital flows.
+In the GFC's aftermath, partly because of new regulations, global asset management companies (GAMs) started being the dominant player.
 GAMs' investment process is permeated with agency problems.
-In essence, a long chain of principal agent relations separates the owners of capital from those who make the actual investment decisions (e.g., portfolio managers).
-A monitoring device can mitigate the agency problems.
-Comparing portfolio managers has been used as such a device.
-Thus, managers compete callously against their peers.
-If one ranks last, it incurs reputational losses.
+In essence, a long chain of principal agent relations separates the owners of capital from those who make the investment decisions (e.g., portfolio managers).
+A monitoring device can mitigate the agency problems present.
+Comparing the performance of portfolio managers serves as such device.
+Thus, portfolio managers compete callously against their peers.
+If one ranks last, it incurs in reputational losses.

-Other features make herd-like behavior likely.
+Other features make herd-like behavior more likely.
 Consider the following ones.
-First, although competition among portfolio managers might be fierce, there is a significant degree of concentration among GAMs them.
-Second, GAMs have similar risk management and portfolio selection tools.
-Third, there has been a noteworthy increase in the use of automatic trading platforms, including algorithmic and high frequency trading.
-In episodes of intense stress, algorithmic provided liquidity can dry up very quickly and such platforms tend to be net liquidity demanders, recall the presence of kill-switches.
+Although competition among portfolio managers might be fierce, there is a significant degree of concentration among GAMs.
+They all have similar risk management and portfolio selection tools.
+These make common movements more likely.

+There has been a noteworthy increase in the use of automatic trading platforms, including algorithmic and high frequency trading.
+In episodes of intense stress, algorithmic provided liquidity can dry up very quickly and such platforms tend to be net liquidity demanders.
+For instance, kill-switches are designed to limit or shut-off trading when a parameter has been exceeded.
+Moreover, they might go off at the wrong time, possibly compromising the stability of the market.

 A point worth noting is that complexity has increased, given the wider use of financial technology.
-This brings new pipes to the setting.
-Financial technology adds another new dimension of operational risk to trading, which has yet to be fully understood, in particular, in terms of regulation.13 For policy makers, it makes regulation more intricate and, possibly, more costly.
+This brings novel pipes to the setting.
+Financial technology adds another new dimension of operational risk to trading, which has yet to be well understood, in particular, in terms of regulation.13 For policymakers, it makes regulation more intricate and, quite possibly, costlier.

-Consider then that the three pipes that we included in our exercises have a common pattern: unfavorable changes in the pipes deteriorate the variance and kurtosis of the bond flows' densities.
-Their effect depends on the percentile, which bespeaks the presence of differentiated effects.
+Consider then that the three pipes that we included in our model have a common pattern: unfavorable changes in the pipes deteriorate the variance and kurtosis of the bond flows' densities.
+Their effect varies with the percentile.
 Moreover, the fact that the variance deteriorates, given changes in pipes, is in line with the referred interactions.
-The result whereby the kurtosis decreases is indicative of the potential presence of herd-like dynamics among global investors.
+The result whereby the kurtosis decreases is indicative of the possible presence of herd-like dynamics among global investors.